Zianon Pazniak: Archaeological career

 In 1972 he started dedicating himself full-time to preserving the old section of Minsk and its conservation efforts by collecting signatures in the Trinity Suburb.
 Upon completion of his university studies, Pazniak worked as an arts researcher.
-He also started creating samizdat by using a typewriter he got from a commission shop about the destruction of the culture of Belarus, while also working on a dissertation about repressed individuals associated with Belarusian nationalism like Vatslaw Lastowski.
+He also started creating samizdat by using a typewriter purchased from a commission shop, specifically writing about the destruction of the culture of Belarus, while also working on a dissertation about repressed individuals associated with Belarusian nationalism like Vatslaw Lastowski.
 After a wave of Soviet political-administrative repressions in 1974, he lost his job at the Arts Institute on the basis of staff cuts.
 Through Alexander Kuzmin, a secretary for ideology of the Central Committee, he was able to be reinstated, but was advised not to return to the arts, so he chose history.
 Pazniak worked as an archaeologist at the Archaeological Division of the History Institute of the Belarusian Science Academy.
 His specialisation was the Late Middle Ages in Belarus.
 He was heavily involved in efforts to preserve the remaining section of the historic centre of Minsk, which was considerably damaged by the redevelopment efforts undertaken by the Soviet administration after the end of the Second World War.
 He also became more involved in the literary movement in the late 1980s, writing books on the history of Belarus and poems.
 In 1981 Pazniak successfully defended a doctoral dissertation on the history of the theatre.